lytves/spring-guides/README.md

 Followed Spring starters guide [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/) which may help you to start familiar with Spring Framework

- Has build a service that accept HTTP GET requests at:
+ Was built a service that accept HTTP GET requests at:

  > http://localhost:8080/greeting